GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_DomainKind](../../stereotypes.md#SAF_DomainKind)

-Specification for any kind of exchange on Functional, and Logical Level, focus on what kind of information is exchanged (information, material, energy).The Domain Item Kind is agnostic to any Physical realization.
+Specification for any kind of conceptual items (energy, material, information, etc.) to be exchanged on Functional and Logical Level, with focus onto the specification of the items exchanged.The Domain Item Kind is agnostic to any realization on Physical Level.
 ## System Function
 exposed in viewpoint [Logical Functional Mapping Viewpoint](../viewpoints/Logical-Functional-Mapping-Viewpoint.md)